zzhangjii/learning-library/oci-library/qloudable/File_Storage_Service/File_Storage_Service.md

 **We now have a File Storage system created.
 Next we will create a SSH key pair that will be used to login to a compute instance and mount the file system.**

-## Practice 3: Create ssh keys and compute instance
+## Create ssh keys and compute instance

 1. Click the Apps icon in the toolbar and select  Git-Bash to open a terminal window.